Collapse to view only § 56.07-5 - Definitions (modifies 100.2).

 § 56.07-10 - Design conditions and criteria (modifies 101-104.7).

-(2) Where the maximum allowable working pressure of a system component, such as a valve or a fitting, is less than that computed for the pipe or tubing, the system pressure shall be limited to the lowest of the component maximum allowable working pressures.
+(2) Where the maximum allowable working pressure of a system component, such as a valve or a fitting, is less than that computed for the pipe or tubing, the system pressure must be limited to the lowest of the component maximum allowable working pressures.

-(d) Ratings for pressure and temperature (modifies 102.2).
+(d) Ratings for pressure and temperature.
+(Modifies 102.2.)
 The material in 102.2 of ASME B31.1 applies, with the following exceptions:

 (1) The details of components not having specific ratings as described in 102.2.2 of ASME B31.1 must be furnished to the Marine Safety Center for approval.

-(2) Boiler blowoff piping must be designed in accordance with § 56.50-40 of this part.
+(2) Boiler blowoff piping must be designed in accordance with § 56.50-40.

-(e) Pressure design (modifies 102.3, 104.1.2, and 104.4).
-(1) Materials for use in piping must be selected as described in § 56.60-1(a) of this part.
-Tabulated values of allowable stress for these materials must be measured as indicated in 102.3.1 of ASME B31.1 and in tables 56.60-1 and 56.60-2(a) of this part.
+(1) Materials for use in piping must be selected as described in § 56.60-1(a).
+Tabulated values of allowable stress for these materials must be measured as indicated in 102.3.1 of ASME B31.1.

-(f) Intersections (modifies 104.3).
+(f) Intersections.
+(Modifies 104.3.)
 The material in 104.3 of ASME B31.1 is applicable with the following additions:

 (1) Reinforcement calculations where applicable shall be submitted.